humdrum-tools/vhv-documentation/filters/index.md

 the web browser to transform the data before it is converted into notation.

-A simple, buy handy, filter to use is the `autobeam` tool.
+A simple, but handy, filter to use is the `autobeam` tool.
 Notice in the following example that there are no explicit beams in the data (`L` for a beam start and `J` for a beam end).
 Nevertheless, the notation is displaying beams.
 Try to add more notes and/or remove the filter line